nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-customization/web-ui-slots.md

 #### Document Browsing Slots

-The following slots allows to extend available pages and actions when browsing a given document.
+The following slots allow you to extend available pages and actions when browsing a given document.
 They are located in [nuxeo-browser.html](https://github.com/nuxeo/nuxeo-web-ui/blob/0.8/elements/nuxeo-browser/nuxeo-browser.html).

 ##### DOCUMENT_ACTIONS{{> anchor 'document_actions'}}